roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

  "How did you watch society from here?"
 Sally asked.

  "Oh, I have my eyes all over this city."
 Madeline replied coyly.
 Sally suddenly recalled the paintings of Madeline all over town, and the way their eyes seemed to follow you.
 "That was how I kept myself sane.
 Focused.
 I was able to learn, to adapt my language to match yours.
 I watched from afar as every facet of society was corrupted.
 The church.
 The government.
 The schools.
 All of them are now corrupt bodies, destroying society, infecting it from the inside.
 That's how I saw you.
 Asking around, pleading for my case to be heard.
 I admire your integrity and your drive.
 You would have been a perfect student for someone like me.
 Too bad it was not meant to be.
 The influence of the coven has been snuffed out, buried in their corruptions, yearning to be free.
 My influence must be made, my words must be heard, my talents must be taught.
 And I will thank you, because you have bought me my ticket out of here."
-Report_Story #6